haslab/Electrum/index.md

 - Bounded model checking of Electrum models
 - Electrum models expanded into Alloy models
 - Expanded Alloy models returned to the visualizer

+## Publications

+Electrum has been developed in the context of the [TRUST](http://trust.di.uminho.pt/) project, and incorporates contributions from several publications:
+- J. Brunel, D. Chemouil, A. Cunha and N. Macedo. **The Electrum Analyzer: Model checking relational first-order temporal specifications.** In the proceedings ASE'18.
+ACM, 2018.
+- A. Cunha and N. Macedo. **Validating the Hybrid ERTMS/ETCS Level 3 concept with Electrum.** In the proceedings of ABZ'18.
+LNCS 10817.
+Springer, 2018.
+- J. Brunel, D. Chemouil, A. Cunha, T. Hujsa, N. Macedo and J. Tawa. **Proposition of an action layer for Electrum.** In the proceedings of ABZ'18.
+LNCS 10817.
+Springer, 2018.
+- N. Macedo, A. Cunha and E. Pessoa. **Exploiting partial knowledge for efficient model analysis.** In the proceedings of ATVA'17.
+LNCS 10482.
+Springer, 2017.
+- N. Macedo, J. Brunel, D. Chemouil, A. Cunha and D. Kuperberg. **Lightweight specification and analysis of dynamic systems with rich configurations.** In the proceedings of FSE'16.
+ACM, 2016.
+- N. Macedo, A. Cunha and T. Guimarães. **Exploring scenario exploration.** In the proceedings of FASE'15.
+LNCS 9033.
+Springer, 2015.
+- A. Cunha, N. Macedo and T. Guimarães. **Target oriented relational model finding.** In the proceedings of FASE'14.
+LNCS 8411.
+Springer, 2014.